Hyannis Transportation Center: History

 The larger Hyannis Transportation Center (HTC) was constructed just to the north in 2002, with a platform on the opposite side of the same track.
 Seasonal CapeFLYER service, which began in 2013, uses the newly-constructed station, while the Cape Cod Central Railroad continues to use the older station, though the accessible high-level platform of the HTC is often used.
 As of 2020, Hyannis serves as the point of departure for several excursion trains running to Cape Cod Canal and back, often including a stop at West Barnstable and sometimes an additional stop at the historic Pairpoint Glass facility in Sagamore.
 Hyannis also serves as the point of departure for a variety of dining trains.

-Bus connections

-A row of bus bays on the north side of the HTC are used for local and intercity bus routes: